qiubix/DCL_BayesNetwork/test/test_cases.md

   - should stop at the last node

 BayesNetworkNode class
+- should init node
 - should copy nodes properly
+- should change node state to visited

 2. CPTManager class
 + should display whole CPT